Oliver Jones (The Bold and the Beautiful): Storylines

 Oliver starts to question as to why Brooke couldn't tell who he was and she questions him on why he would think a virgin girl would want to have sex in a wild environment like that.
-They stop the accusations and make an agreement to keep it as their secret, which proves to be very hard for both of them.
+They stop the accusations and make an agreement to keep it as their secret.

-Brooke later tells Ridge what happened between her & Oliver.
-Ridge forgives Brooke for what happened, understanding that it was simply an honest mistake.
-Ridge, however, does let Brooke know that Hope might not be as forgiving as he is when & if she finds out.
+Brooke later tells Ridge what happened between her and Oliver.
+Ridge forgives Brooke for what happened, understanding that it was a mistake.
+Ridge, however, does let Brooke know that Hope might not be as forgiving as he is when and if she finds out.

 Steffy starts to put two and two together and accuses Oliver of having sex with Brooke the night of the party.
 He drops a group of CD's and she asks her dad if he was wearing a hoodie.
 He says he wasn't and she makes the statement, "I own you Brooke."
 Steffy later regrets saying those words after a very angry Ridge confronts her after finding out about her blackmailing Brooke.

 Steffy blackmails Oliver to leave Hope and become her boyfriend or she'll tell Hope about him and her mother.
-And she couldn't care less if it was a mistake.
-She should have been chaperoning the party.
 She also wants Brooke to leave Forrester Creations.
 Her blackmailing ends up blowing up in her face, thanks to Ridge finding out from Brooke.

-Oliver tells Hope to go to East College and she accepts but warns him to stay away from Steffy unaware of the blackmail by Steffy.
-Oliver is hurt beyond belief over what he was forced to do.
-As to whether he will cave in and be Steffy's boyfriend is yet to be seen because he has regularly rebuffed her advances before, leaving Steffy angry over her continuing failure to get him to be with her.
+Oliver tells Hope to go to East College and she accepts but warns him to stay away from Steffy.
 In the meantime, Hope is suspicious as to why Oliver is telling her to go to college and believes that Steffy has something to do with it.
 Hope then decides not to go to college, which leaves Oliver confused.
 Steffy, meanwhile, pays the price for her dirty deeds when Ridge tells her that he knows what she did to Brooke, Oliver and Hope, and tells her it ends right now.